• About

 One Quick Tip

-Lastly, these scenarios speak to two crucial things that are important but often overlooked in private practice settings- having other clinicians review your therapy notes and reviewing your own documentation regularly.
+Lastly, these scenarios speak to two crucial things that are important but often overlooked in private practice settings- having other clinicians review your therapy notes documentation and reviewing your own notes regularly.

 I always recommend that clinicians schedule just one hour per month (or even every other month) to review client notes.
 That means sitting down with the file or at your computer, starting with the beginning, and reading each note as a story.

-Ask yourself if the notes seem to capture what you feel is happening in session.
+Ask yourself if your therapy notes documentation seem to capture what you feel is happening in session.
 This is also a great opportunity to realize when you may be missing something important, or to identify trends that may not be so apparent when you’re in the day to day work.

 You’ll also quickly be able to recognize if you are documenting the risk level for your clients.
 And if it is hard to tell?
 That’s when you ask a trusted colleague to do a review for you.
 Note that quality reviews are covered under HIPAA, meaning that it is acceptable to allow a colleague to do so.
 However, you’ll want to make sure you are only providing the minimum necessary (if you can hide names and other info, that’s ideal) and that you are working with a colleague you know and trust.